Table of Contents

 1. Adequate planning to minimize such causes.

-2. Placing of concrete in a suitable location as far as possible.
+2. Placing concrete in a suitable location as far as possible.

 iv.
 Settling Concrete Cracks

-It is the type of crack that is caused by the reverse action than heave cracks i.e. due to settling of the soil.
+It is the type of crack caused by the reverse action than heave cracks, i.e. due to settling the soil.

-As mentioned earlier, the roots of trees can be a prime source of the crack in the concrete.
-When a tree is uprooted, voids are formed between the concrete particles thereby forming cracks.
+✔ As mentioned earlier, the roots of trees can be a prime source of the crack in the concrete.
+When a tree is uprooted, voids are formed between the concrete particles, forming cracks.